 Since 2005 the pact has guaranteed the basic funding and further development of the research institutions that are jointly funded by the Federal Government and the German states as well as the Deutsche Forschungsgemeinschaft.
-This agreement is being extended until 2020: the Federal Government and the German states will increase basic institutional provision by 3 per cent per year.
-That provides security and room for the institutions’ further development.
+This agreement between federal and state governments has now been extended for a fourth time and will continue until 2030: the Federal Government and the German states will increase basic institutional provision by 3% annually.
+An additional sum of roughly 17 billion euros will be made available for research as a result.

 Support for higher quality, efficiency and performance

 The Pact for Research and Innovation involves the following organisations, which are jointly funded by the Federal Government and the German states: